mwnickerson/bloodhound_mcp/README.md

 - Use isolated lab environments
 - Sanitize data before analysis
 - Consider local LLM alternatives for sensitive environments
+  - there are projects coming out that allow for the connecting of MCPs to local llms
 - Regular token rotation for BloodHound API access

+# A note on Local LLM Support
+Initially I was planning to allow for this to connect to Local LLMs, however during this process the research and testing has led me in another direction.
+This direction requires a lot more time and energy that takes away from building a connector for Ollama or other Local LLM support.
+There are a lot of projects coming out (that I have not tested with this) that can serve as a bridge.
+Therefore I do not plan on directly making this project work with local LLMs for the time being (this may be something i explore in the future).
+Hopefully the next evolution of this project will be seen as a worthwhile investment of my time and energy!

 ## Testing